sebgod/filegrowth/Readme.md

   * [FileGrowthService.File](FileGrowthService.File)
     Is used by the CSV read/write implementation to open and save files.
   * [FileGrowthService.Tests](FileGrowthService.Tests)
-    [NUnit](https://github.com/nunit/docs/wiki/NUnit-Documentation) based unit testing with 100% coverage of all DI interfaces in [FileGrowthService.Abstractions](FileGrowthService.Abstractions) and the corresponding implementations.
+    Unit testing based on [NUnit](https://github.com/nunit/docs/wiki/NUnit-Documentation) and [Moq](https://github.com/moq/moq4/wiki/Quickstart) with :100: coverage of all
+    DI interfaces in [FileGrowthService.Abstractions](FileGrowthService.Abstractions) and the corresponding implementations.